walkerofthewoods/walkerofthewoods/README.md

-- 🔭 I’m currently working on ... full-time React development.
+- 🔭 I’m currently working on ... building out personal mobile app projects.
-- 🌱 I’m currently learning ... advancing my skills with React and associated technologies.
+- 🌱 I’m currently learning ...
+React Native, C# and .NET
 - 👯 I’m looking to collaborate on ...
-Open-source JavaScript projects.
+Open-source JavaScript, TypeScript, and C# projects.
 - 🤔 I’m looking for help with ... networking.
 - 💬 Ask me about ... cooking :fire:
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/walkerrm/)